boblemaire/IoTaWatt/Docs/fileManager.rst

     :alt: File Manager

 The left column is the file list.
-Directories are not expanded but can be by clicking the + sign as in the typical paradigm.
+Directories can be expanded by clicking the + sign as in the typical paradigm.
 Action can be taken on individual files by right clicking and selecting from the options: